trstringer/require-label-prefix/README.md

     with:
       secret: ${{ github.TOKEN }}

-      # Prefix is set to whatever prefix you are trying to enforce.
+      # prefix is set to whatever prefix you are trying to enforce.
 For
       # instance, if you want to make sure size labels (e.g. "size/S", "size/L")
       # are enforced, the prefix would be "size".
       prefix: size

-      # The labelPrefix is divided by the suffix by some separator.
+      # The prefix is divided by the suffix by some separator.
 This defaults
       # to "/" and is typically this, but it could be anything (e.g. ":").
       # labelSeparator: "/"